Your Next Yoga Poses In The Series-The Child Pose, Cobra pose and Savasana

 - To spread kindness and compassion worldwide.

-Just imagine, if this become everyday scenario on the Earth, won’t it be a much better place to live?
+Just imagine, if this becomes an everyday scenario on the Earth, won’t it be a much better place to live?
 It would certainly feel like a heavenly place for the mankind!

 What else is needed then!
 Maybe one day this will happen!
 Amin!
 Amen!